supertokens/blog/content/what-is-roles-based-access-control-vs-abac/index.md

 }
 ```

-Even thought our user has both the `admin` and `regular-user` roles, they will not be able to edit all the blogs because the `edit:self` statement is executed first while the `edit:all` rule get skipped in the following else-if statement.
+Even though our user has both the `admin` and `regular-user` roles, they will not be able to edit all the blogs because the `edit:self` statement is executed first while the `edit:all` rule get skipped in the following else-if statement.

 ## Implementing RBAC